Tensor network noise characterization for near-term quantum computers: Initialization and optimization of the tensor network

 Importantly, note that in our case the parameters to be optimized are elements of the Kraus operators~\eqref{eqn:LPDO_definition}, and they consist of complex variables.
 Accordingly, the cost function is minimized by taking steps in the direction of the conjugated gradient~\cite{JaxAutodiffCookbook}.
 All optimization runs, including Adam and the exponential decay of the learning rate, were implemented as provided by the \texttt{jax}-based optimization library \texttt{optax}~\cite{OptaxDeepmind2020jax}.

 As customary in machine learning, training was run by gradient-descent updates on mini-batches of data of size 250 (50 when the number of tomographic samples is scarce $N=10^3$).
-Of the whole tomographic dataset consisting of $N$ measurement samples, $\min(N/10, 12500)$ of them were used as a test dataset to estimate the loss function.
+Of the whole tomographic dataset consisting of $N$ measurement samples, $\min(N/10, 12500)$ of them were used as a test dataset to estimate the loss function. \mar{The stopping criterion used during training was to stop the optimization if the Frobenius distance between the optimized LPDO and the target one didn't change more than $10^{-7}$ over the last 5 training epochs.
+In the realistic case scenario where one does not have the target LPDO to compare with, one can instead monitor the loss function on the test set and stop training if this stops improving.}